microsoft/azure-function-flex-open-ai/docs/workshop.md

 - Filter to Event Types: `Blob Created`
 - A **Web Hook** event was already created for you, which is targetting the Azure Durable function to trigger the `AudioBlobUploadStart` method.
-- This event is only triggerd for `.wav` files

 ## Consume Speech to Text APIs